jpfeiffer16/Wanderer/README.md

 # Wanderer
 A terminal based 2D open world game.
 Where you can build stuff, shoot stuff, and blow stuff up.

+##Web version
+> There is now a beta web version of the app available!
+If you browse to [wandererapp.herokuapp.com](https://wandererapp.herokuapp.com), you can try it out.

+Currently, the architecture is not very fast, so there may be some lag, but if there is enough interest in it, I will add more dynos.

 ##Installing
 Make sure you have `node` and `npm` installed.
 ```bash